Bethan John: Storyteller, multimedia journalist & researcher

 Bethan is passionate about leading and facilitating educational courses and workshops; in 2017-18 she created and ran a three-month experiential media internship at a research centre in the Peruvian Amazon, providing skills and mentorship for early career starters so they can build experience and expertise within the highly competitive media and conservation sector.
 She is now a regular guest lecturer for postgraduate courses run by the Centre for Alternative Technology (CAT).

-As a PhD student, she is using Participatory Filmmaking as a tool to carry out community research on Wales’ approach to environmental and climate issues through land management and farming.
+As a PhD researcher, she is using Participatory Filmmaking as a tool to carry out community-led research on Wales’ approach to environmental and climate issues through land management and farming.
 The project is in collaboration with Aberystwyth University, Cardiff University, and CAT, and is funded by the Arts and Humanities Research Council (AHRC).
 To find out more, please contact: bsj3@aber.ac.uk